influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withApiGroup(apiGroup)
 ```

-APIGroup is the group for the resource being referenced.
+"APIGroup is the group for the resource being referenced.
 If APIGroup is not specified, the specified Kind must be in the core API group.
-For any other third-party types, APIGroup is required.
+For any other third-party types, APIGroup is required."

 ### fn spec.storage.volumeClaimTemplate.spec.dataSource.withKind